apersongithub/ABS-X/README.md

 Go to the main file and at the top is the configuration.

-There, you can add you temporarily account emails (https://temp-mail.org/) and passwords. and modify other things...
+There, you can add you temporarily account emails (https://temp-mail.org/ or other providers) and passwords. and modify other things...

 You need to put the file path of your chromedriver in the config.

+more info in config please read the top of the python file